 - Provide expertise in educational policy, research, and professional development to schools, agencies, and communities.

 FSEHD graduates are committed to meeting the mission and vision of our school.
 To this end they:

 - Demonstrate current expertise in their discipline

 - Integrate ongoing research in their professional settings, resulting in innovative and culturally responsive practices;

 - engage in ongoing development of critical reflection skills in themselves and their constituents;

 - Use professional standards and ethical frameworks to inform decision making;

 - Collaborate with and advocate for all stakeholders, including students, clients, families, and colleagues;

 - Exercise agency in the context of their professional communities.

-Attention: CCRI Graduates with an Associates Degree enrolled as intended majors in FSEHD Initial Teacher Certification Programs can use their degree in place of the Basic Skills Admission test requirement.
+- Attention: CCRI Graduates with an Associate Degree enrolled as intended majors in Initial Teacher Certification Programs can use their degree in place of the Basic Skills Admission test requirement.